Transport and Roads

 Slashing on gravel roads is not normally undertaken unless to address urgent visibility or safety issues.

-In the case of roadside shoulder slashing on bitumen roads, the owner is requested to notify Council of their concerns by contacting our Customer Service Centre or submitting an online enquiry via our Online Service Centre.
+In the case of roadside shoulder slashing on bitumen roads, you are requested to notify Council of your concerns by contacting our Customer Service Centre or submitting an online enquiry via our Online Service Centre.

 In the case of gravel road shoulders, land owners are advised that Council does not slash roadsides but relies on the grading maintenance crew to remove grass growth when normal maintenance activities are carried out in the area.
 Slashing will be done on gravel roads in some circumstances where a safety hazard is perceived to exist and/or when the grading crew is not expected in the area for a considerable time.

 In the case of clearing/slashing of the road reserve in front of a property for cosmetic purposes, the land owner should seek approval from the the Natural Resource Management team at Council.
 The request will be assessed and any plant species of interest may be ordered to be protected and/or re-established in an approved location.

 Work on a road reserve is not permitted to be carried out by private persons without approval.

 Land owners are able to apply to burn local road reserves and other Council controlled reserves that are adjacent to their properties.
 If a landholder wishes to burn a State-controlled road, they must contact the Department of Main Roads.To apply to burn a rural roadside please complete and submit an Application to Conduct Controlled Burning within a Council Controlled Road Reserve.

 Enquiries can be made by lodging a customer request via our Online Service Centre or call Customer Support on (07) 4913 5000.